 A visit to your optometrist should be among the first things you do when you or your child is struggling with reading or not reaching their potential.
 This must be with a optometrist specialist in this field.
 This is to determine the health of the eyes and rule out near and far sightedness.

 Our optometrist Phillippa, has been practicing for 30 years with a specialist interest in Visual Dyslexia.
 The test takes about 45mins, she will take a detailed visual history and assesses the area where the visual element of dyslexia is affecting your performance.
 She will pay special attention to eye muscle coordination, accommodation and binocular visual function.

 We can further assess using specific eye exercises, coloured overlays and/or tinted lenses.
-As our lives are mainly lived on the computer we offer a specific assessment computer virtual overlay software in order to optimise your computer screen for you.
+As our working and leisure activities are increasingly centred around the computer or smart phone, we can also provide computer virtual overlay software in order to optimise your computer screen for you.

 Treatment and Costs

 Get a test with a specialist from £45

 Prescription Lenses if needed from £25

 Coloured lenses with or without prescription if needed £60